GoldenStarCode/test/README.rst

 Also, this class helps in calculating:

-5.4. `Closest curve from a set of curves to a given set of points.`
+5.4.
+Closest curve from a set of curves to a given set of points
 ###################################################################

 This is achievable by considering a cost function like the least mean square cost.

 5.5.
-The minimum distance between a set of points and a curve.
+The minimum distance between a set of points and a curve
 ##############################################################

 This is not equivelent to the part 5.2 But one can do as part 5.2 then take minimum.